Harisyam/FirestoreDocument-Android/firestore-document/README.md

     implementation 'com.github.alexmamo:FirestoreDocument-Android:0.1.5'

-In your Android project, simply create a new instance of `FirestoreDocument` class:
+In your Android project, simply create a new instance of the `FirestoreDocument` class:

     FirestoreDocument firestoreDocument = FirestoreDocument.getInstance();

-Inside this class, there is a `getSize()` method which will return the size, when you pass an `DocumentSnapshot` object as an argument.
+Inside this class, there is a `getSize()` method, which will return as an integer the actual size, when you pass a `DocumentSnapshot` object as an argument.

     int documentSize = firestoreDocument.getSize(documentSnapshot);